-Singapore Exchange Limited (SGX: S68) is the only local stock market operator in Singapore providing listing, trading, clearing, settlement, depository and data services.
+Singapore Exchange Limited (SGX: S68) is the sole stock market operator in Singapore providing listing, trading, clearing, settlement, depository and data services.
 On Friday (27 July), the company released its financial results for the full year ended 30 June 2018 (FY2018).
 Let’s look at some key highlights from the announcement.
 Financial highlights Revenue for the full year grew by 5.5% to S$844.7 million.
 All business segments saw year-on-year improvements.
 Equities and Fixed Income’s revenue inched up 0.5% to S$406.6 million.
-Derivatives’ revenue rose 12.1% to S$339.8 million while Market Data and Connectivity’s revenue rose by 5.4% to S$98.3 million….
+Derivatives’ revenue rose 12.1% to S$339.8 million while Market Data and Connectivity’s revenue rose by 5.4% to S$98.3 million.
+Since…

-Singapore Exchange Limited (SGX: S68) is the only local stock market operator in Singapore providing listing, trading, clearing, settlement, depository and data services.
+Singapore Exchange Limited (SGX: S68) is the sole stock market operator in Singapore providing listing, trading, clearing, settlement, depository and data services.

 On Friday (27 July), the company released its financial results for the full year ended 30 June 2018 (FY2018).
 Let’s look at some key highlights from the announcement.